Need Legal Assistance with a Restraining Order?

 Here are a few of the most common questions your attorney can give you legal counsel on once you have retained them.

-Question: Who can a family court restraining order apply to?
+Question: What type of relationship does a family court restraining order apply to?

 Answer: Family court restraining orders apply to family and household members.
 Rhode Island law defines family and household members as:

 – Spouses and former spouses

 – Parents who share a child or children

 – Relatives, either blood or adoptive